LazZiya/Docs/XLocalizer/v1.0/localizing-validation-attributes-errors.md

 By [Ziya Mollamahmut](https://github.com/LazZiya)

-All validation errors are localized by XLocalizer with the default setup, so no additional steps required to localize validlation errors.
+All validation errors are localized by XLocalizer with the default setup, so no additional steps required to localize validation errors.
 What is more, **there is no need to provide an error message inside valdiation attributes!** All attributes will have an error message assigned and localized by XLocalizer by default.

 Below are sample attributes with the default error messages they produce: